sundarnagarajan/googlevoice-appliance/README.md

 You will probably find this repository useful if you meet MOST of the criteria below:
 - You are comfortable using Linux on the command line
 - You use or want to use [asterisk](https://www.asterisk.org) - a leading open source PBX
-- You (probably) already use asterisk and are fairly comfortable configuring asterisk using files from the command line`
+- You (probably) already use asterisk and are fairly comfortable configuring asterisk using files from the command line.
+If you are new to asterisk, see [FAQ #2](/docs/faq.md#1-i-am-new-to-linux--ubuntu--debian-i-do-not-understand-the-instructions)
 - You **prefer** to configure asterisk using configuration files under ```/etc/asterisk``` using the command line, **rather than using a web-GUI like FreePBX**
 - You use or want to use [Google Voice](https://voice.google.com).
 This probably also means:
     - You make or receive a lot of calls to / from US and Canadian numbers
     - You (probably) live in the US
 - You are interested in installing a GoogleVoice-compatible version of asterisk on a Raspberry Pi.
 These scripts are a **bit** specific to using a Raspberry Pi 3 **Model B/B+**, but most of the scripts will work for a Raspberry Pi 2 also
 - You already have asterisk configured with a lot of custom dialplans, calling rules and incoming call routing rules, and want to avoid porting these to FreePBX by provisioning a **second** asterisk server dedicated to routing incoming and outgoing Google Voice calls.
 - Your knowledge of Linux is between moderate to expert - the documentation on this repository is not expected to be a guide for users new to Linux.
-For a few random web links to help in learning Linux, see [this page](/docs/learning_linux.md)
+See [FAQ #1](/docs/faq.md#1-i-am-new-to-linux--ubuntu--debian-i-do-not-understand-the-instructions)

 ## Contributions
 See [contributions.md](/contributions.md)